-- 56. Q. IS THE FREEZE PROGRAM OPEN TO NEW APPLICANTS? - A. No. The Freeze Program is a tax relief program for the elderly that is in the process of being phased out by the State of Connecticut.
+- 1. Q. IS THE FREEZE PROGRAM OPEN TO NEW APPLICANTS? - A. No. The Freeze Program is a tax relief program for the elderly that is in the process of being phased out by the State of Connecticut.
 The Freeze is not an option for tax relief available to persons who had not applied and been granted benefits under Section 12-129b as of the 1979 Grand List.
-Any claimant who had been granted a frozen tax benefit on or before the Grand List of 1979, may maintain said benefit, as long as he/she continues to meet all the conditions and requirements of Section 12-129b. - 57.
+Any claimant who had been granted a frozen tax benefit on or before the Grand List of 1979, may maintain said benefit, as long as he/she continues to meet all the conditions and requirements of Section 12-129b. - 2.
 Q. HOW DOES A HOMEOWNER WHO HAD BEEN GRANTED A BENEFIT UNDER THE FREEZE PROGRAM ON OR BEFORE THE 1979 GRAND LIST, CONTINUE HIS/HER FROZEN TAX STATUS? - A. Frozen tax benefits extend for a two year assessment period.
 Claimants must reapply for subsequent qualification on a biennial basis.
 The Assessor in each municipality is charged with the responsibility of notifying each taxpayer to refile for a continued benefit.
-In addition to fulfilling the biennial refiling requirement, the claimant must continue to occupy the real property on which taxes were frozen as his/her legal or principal residence, and must not have received in excess of \$6,000 in qualifying income for any calendar year. - 58.
-Q. DOES A FROZEN TAX BENEFIT CONTINUE TO THE SURVIVING SPOUSE WITH WHOM CLAIMANT WAS DOMICILED, WHO IS BETWEEN AGES 50 AND 65, AS IN PRIOR YEARS? - A. Yes, provided the widow/widower continues to meet all the qualifications and provided he/she does not remarry. - 59.
+In addition to fulfilling the biennial refiling requirement, the claimant must continue to occupy the real property on which taxes were frozen as his/her principal residence, and must not have received in excess of \$6,000 in qualifying income for any calendar year. - 3.
+Q. DOES A FROZEN TAX BENEFIT CONTINUE TO THE SURVIVING SPOUSE WITH WHOM CLAIMANT WAS DOMICILED, WHO IS BETWEEN AGES 50 AND 65, AS IN PRIOR YEARS? - A. Yes, provided the widow/widower continues to meet all the qualifications and provided he/she does not remarry. - 4.
 Q. WHAT IS THE REFILING PERIOD, AND WHERE MUST CLAIMS BE FILED? - A. Reapplications must be submitted to the Assessor of the municipality in which the claimant resides, between February 1st and May 15th, of the calendar year following the claimant's Grand List refile code year.
-Therefore, all claimants who last filed applications for the even Grand List year, are required to refile for the next even program year, for a continued benefit.

-60. Q. WHEN MUST THE ASSESSOR NOTIFY ELDERLY TAX RELIEF RECIPIENTS TO REFILE FOR CONTINUED BENEFITS?

-A. The Assessor must notify each taxpayer concerning refiling requirements by regular mail, not later than February 1st following the October 1st assessment date, of the Grand List refile code year for each claimant.
-(See also Question 61.)
-Notification by certified mail is to be made not later than April 1st, to claimants who were notified of the refiling requirement, but failed to submit an application by March 15th.
-Any such person notified by certified mail, is required to appear personally (or his/her authorized agent is required to appear personally) at the Office of the Assessor, in order to submit a claim.
-Section 12-129c
+Therefore, all claimants who last filed applications for the even Grand List year, are required to refile for the next even program year, for a continued benefit. - 5.
+Q. WHEN MUST THE ASSESSOR NOTIFY ELDERLY TAX RELIEF RECIPIENTS TO REFILE FOR CONTINUED BENEFITS? - A. The Assessor must notify each taxpayer concerning refiling requirements by regular mail, not later than the February 1st following the October 1st assessment date for the refile year.
+Such taxpayer may submit an application by mail provided it is received by the assessor not later than April 15th.
+Not later than April 30th of such year the assessor shall notify, by mail evidenced by a certificate of mailing, any taxpayer for whom an application was not received by said April 15th.
+Any person who did not refile by April 15th is required to appear personally, or his/her authorized agent is required to appear personally at the Office of the Assessor, in order to submit an application.
+(Section 12-129c as amended by PA 16-143).